Renia-K/Unveiling-the-Forbidden/README.md

 2. The latitude and longitude fields are used to generate a point layer.
 The XY Table To Point tool is used to define the spatial representation of the data, with the appropriate columns assigned to X (Longitude) and Y (Latitude).
 3. A coordinate system, such as WGS 1984, is applied to ensure the data aligns with other spatial layers.
 4.

+## EXERCISES

+**Exercise 1: Text Preprocessing and Word Frequency Analysis**

+`Purpose`: This exercise aims to provide hands-on experience in processing textual data and extracting meaningful insights.
+Through this activity, you will:

+1. Preprocess textual data by removing unnecessary components such as stopwords and punctuation.
+2. Analyze the frequency of words within a selected book's text to uncover its main themes.
+3. Visualize the most frequently occurring words using a bar chart for easier interpretation.

+`Features of the Exercise`:
+1. Text Preprocessing:
+   Removes common, insignificant words, provided in the file stopwords.
+   Text Cleaning: Strips punctuation, converts text to lowercase, and filters out non-alphabetic words.
+   Tokenization: Splits the text into individual words for analysis.
+2. Word Frequency Analysis
+   Counts the occurrence of each word in the processed text.
+   Identifies the top 10 most frequently used words, which can reveal important themes or ideas.
+3. Visualization
+   Generates a bar chart displaying the top 10 words and their respective frequencies.

+`Instructions`:
+1. Select a Book
+   Browse the metadata CSV file (Banned_Books_Metadata.csv) to choose a book.
+   Metadata includes details such as title, author, and file name for easy reference.
+2. Preprocess the Text
+   Load the book's text file from the specified directory, using the output text files from the Jupyter Notebook (FINAL_TXT).
+   Clean the text by removing punctuation, converting it to lowercase, and filtering out stopwords.
+3. Analyze Word Frequencies
+   Compute the frequency of each word in the text.
+   Extract the top 10 most frequent words.
+4. Visualize the Results
+   Create a bar chart using matplotlib to display the top words and their frequencies.
+   Interpret the chart to identify potential themes in the book.

+`Expected Output`:

+Upon completion, you should obtain:

+A bar chart displaying the top 10 most common words in the selected book.
+Insights into the main themes or topics based on the frequent words.

+**Setup Requirements**

+1. **Setup Before Starting the Exercise**
+Before starting this exercise, ensure you have completed the previous Jupyter Notebook provided.
+The outputs from that notebook, specifically the following files:
+     - `Banned_Books_Metadata.csv`
+     - `FINAL_TEXT.txt`
+Save these files in a dedicated folder on your computer.
+This folder will serve as the **working directory** for this exercise.

+2. **Stopwords File**
+Download the `stopwords.txt` file provided.
+Place this file in the same directory as the exercise.
+Ensure the file path is correctly referenced in the code to avoid errors.

+3. **Provided Code**
+All the code required to complete the exercise is already included in the provided Jupyter Notebook.
+You simply need to follow the instructions, execute the code, and analyze the results.
+No additional coding is required unless you choose to expand or modify the exercise.